 Step 2 – Capital Gains & Losses

-Often time, the employee gets a discount on the share price but that discount is taxed at the employee’s marginal tax rate and taken from the pay cheque and reported on the T4.
+Oftentimes, the employee gets a discount on the share price but that discount is taxed at the employee’s marginal tax rate and taken from the pay cheque and reported on the T4.
 The transaction for capital gains must come from the market price at the time of purchase.

-Related: Understanding Income Tax on ESPP
+TIP: Understanding Income Tax on ESPP

 If you sold an investment in December to take a capital loss, you cannot include the loss in your income tax report if you re-purchased the shares within 30 days.

 TIP: Make sure you have all the transactions to show the capital gains in the spreadsheet.
 I have a sheet for each year.
+Check out the capital gains guide.

 Step 3 – Borrowing To Invest